longlonglink/OpenNAS/docs/index.md

 - Physical control over your data; reject "privacy exposure."
 - No backdoors, no censorship—my data, my rule.

-### 2. A 'Privacy Sanctuary' in the AI Age
+### 2. A Privacy Sanctuary in the AI Era
-As Artificial Intelligence develops a voracious appetite for data, OpenNAS serves as your digital "Faraday cage":
+Facing AI’s insatiable demand for data, OpenNAS becomes your digital vault:
-- Supports running private, small-scale models locally.
+- Supports running private, small-form-factor models locally.
-- Ensures AI serves you, rather than you becoming AI's data "fuel."
+- Lets AI serve you, instead of turning you into big tech’s data “fuel.”

 ### 3. Breaking Commercial Barriers
 We utilize high-performance hardware and an open-source design, shattering the industry's unspoken rule of "low-spec, high-price" practiced by traditional vendors: